Hacker0x01/hacker101/start-here.md

         url: /playlists/mobile_hacking
 ---

 Welcome to Hacker101!
-This page is designed to help you get the most out of our content.
-If you are new to bug bounties and web hacking, we highly recommend checking out our [Newcomers Playlist](/playlists/newcomers) where we show you the basics of web applications, the hacker mentality, and how to write a good report.
-In addition to the Newcomers Playlist, we recommend familiarizing yourself with [Burp Suite](/playlists/burp_suite), learning the basics of [Web Hacking](/playlists/web_hacking), and checking out "Report Writing, Communication Tips, and Community Guidelines" to learn how to utilize the platform to better communicate with triage and security teams.
+For those new to bug bounties and web hacking, we recommend starting with our [Newcomers Playlist](/playlists/newcomers).
+This playlist covers fundamental aspects such as web application basics, cultivating a hacker mindset, and crafting effective reports.

+In addition to the Newcomers Playlist, we advise getting yourself familiair with [Burp Suite](/playlists/burp_suite), mastering the essentials of [Web Hacking](/playlists/web_hacking), and reviewing the _"Report Writing, Communication Tips, and Community Guidelines"_ section on this page to effectively engage with triage and security teams.

-Hacker101 also provides Capture the Flag (CTF) levels to help you practice and sharpen your skills.
-Once you have earned 26 points in the CTF, you’ll be eligible to receive [invitations to private programs](https://docs.hackerone.com/hackers/invitations.html#gatsby-focus-wrapper).
+Hacker101 also offers Capture the Flag (CTF) levels to hone your skills.
+Upon accumulating 26 points in the CTF, you become eligible for [invitations to private programs](https://docs.hackerone.com/hackers/invitations.html#gatsby-focus-wrapper).
 Whether you’re a new hacker or you’re just new to our platform, this is a great way for you to dive into the deep end from day one.
+Join in on the fun on [Hacker101: CTF](https://ctf.hacker101.com)!

+Good luck, and happy hacking!